 In this section, I’ll share 3 of my favorite privacy-protecting tools.
 I’ll explain how each one improves your security by adding layers of protection that your browser’s Incognito Mode can’t offer on its own.

 The first two of them can be used alongside your favorite browser’s undercover browsing mode to make it more secure, while the third is a secure browsing solution that can be used instead of your browser’s Incognito Mode.

 Here are my 3 foolproof methods to keep your online activities truly incognito.

 If you’re a regular visitor to my website, then you know my privacy tool of choice is the Virtual Private Network (VPN).
 A VPN provides the best protection available today for internet users who want to ensure that their online travels go unrecorded.

-A VPN is an excellent addition to any user’s privacy toolkit, but particularly those users who regularly access Incognito Mode in their favorite browsers.
+A VPN is an excellent addition to any user’s privacy toolkit, but particularly for those users who regularly access Incognito Mode in their favorite browsers.

 A VPN provides an encrypted tunnel for your internet connection, keeping your online travels safe from prying eyes, much like a train or highway tunnel provides for real-world travels.